rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ![screenshot](img/Dock-square.png)

-If there are too many to display, a column of circles will appear at the bottom of the screen and arrows on the right side.
-You can scroll down with the mouse button or click on one of the circles to jump to the next page.
+If there are too many to display, a column of circles will appear at the bottom of the screen and and an arrow on the right side.
+You can scroll down with the mouse button, click on one of the circles or click the arrow on the right to jump to the next page.
 As you can see, it’s very easy to open applications in Ubuntu.

 ![screenshot](img/frequent-new.png)